haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Metaphases to moves.md

-# Ticking
-- [ ] Get rid of the tick function
-- [ ] Make domain specific systems.
-Performance doesn't matter here
-	- [ ] One for walking
-	- [ ] One for crouching
-	- [ ] One for move progression and activation
-	- [ ] Put all of them in a plugin that you export
-- [ ] Remove indirectness (events) from creating attacks
-	- [ ] If you have to leave events, make a fuse like mechanism that doesn't require manually consuming events
-- [ ] Metaphases to moves

-# Metaphases
 - How to handle canceling on a whiff
 	- If the move has hit, go into a cancellable phase, if not, fall back to a non-cancellable one.